garybernhardt/cls/README.md

 Pretty big difference, huh?

+## WHY NOT USE STRUCT?

+Struct can give you approximately what `takes` does, but it requires inheriting from Struct and it will default omitted constructor arguments to nil.
+I don't like it as a solution, inheritance and silent nils both being evil.

 ## CAVEATS

 Ruby 1.8 will allow you to pass the wrong number of arguments to a block, which can be confusing.
 It throws a warning, so you should at least be notified that you're doing it.
 This problem doesn't exist in Ruby 1.9.